"Oh, Mel. It didn't happen?"

 "John's extremely limited in what he can physically do.
 It makes no sense to take him.
-He's not useful to me just now."
+He's not useful to me at present."

 "Are you useful to him?"

 A short pause.
-Then Sherlock merely huffed and picked up a nearby book, opening it at what was clearly a totally random page.
-It was Lestrade's cue that he'd had enough of playing nicely with visitors and needed to be left alone again.
+Then Sherlock huffed and picked up a nearby book, opening it at what was clearly a totally random page.

-"All right," he said, getting up.
-"I'm off, then.
+"All right," Lestrade said, getting up.
+"I'm off.
 Nine tomorrow morning?
 I'll pick you up."

-Sherlock grunted again without glancing across at Lestrade, who took himself away.
+Sherlock grunted without looking up, and Lestrade took himself away.